20kdc/byond-data-docs/formats/DMB.md

  /mob
 ```

+Some notes:

-The minimum may in fact be smaller than this.
+1. The minimum may in fact be smaller than this.
+2. Even if the names are changed it still seems to work, which indicates to me that at least some associations are by-ID.